Air travel hand baggage rules

 - containers should be in a single, transparent, resealable plastic bag, which holds no more than a litre and measures approximately 20cm x 20cm

 - contents must fit comfortably inside the bag so it can be sealed

 - the bag must not be knotted or tied at the top

-- the bag must be presented for examination at the airport security point
+- you must show the bag at the airport security point

-Airport security staff won’t let through anything they consider dangerous - even if it’s normally allowed in hand luggage.
+Airport security staff won’t let anything through if they consider dangerous - even if it’s normally allowed in hand luggage.

-- return it to your hand baggage after screening
+- put it in your hand luggage after screening

 Baby food and baby milk

 When travelling with a baby you’re allowed to take enough baby food, baby milk and sterilised water for the journey.
 In some cases this will be over 100ml.

 Airport staff might need to open the containers to screen the liquids at the security point.